Vaishnavi-Ramesh-04/PASS-ROAST/readme.md

 .
 Libraries used: None — it’s pure vanilla JS roast
 .
 Tools used: Any web browser, Notepad++, VS Code

-For Hardware:
-None — just a strong internet connection and the emotional capacity to be roasted

 ### Implementation
 For Software:
 # Installation